-I learned how to make a simple jambalaya recipe in a dutch oven when I was earning an outdoor cooking certification while I was in my twenties.
+I learned how to make a simple jambalaya recipe in a dutch oven when I earned an outdoor cooking certification while I was in my twenties.
 The recipe I learned was pretty basic, but I jazzed it up a little, and my family polished this off then asked when I was going to make it again.

 It’s been a good while since I have made jambalaya for dinner.
-I probably had not made jambalaya since before my oldest son was born.
+I probably had not made jambalaya before my oldest son was born.
 But jambalaya was a part of our regular dinner rotation before we had kids.
 Before Greg and I had kids, we ate the same 5-10 things for dinner all the time.
 Probably because I only knew how to make 5-10 meals.
 But when my favorite sausage company, Klements®, asked me to make a recipe using their smoked sausage, I knew that jambalaya would complement their sausage nicely, and the meal turned out wonderfully.

-There are a few things I do might a little differently when making jambalaya.
+There are a few things I might do a little differently when making jambalaya.

 - I think that pineapple should be added to jambalaya.
 It adds depth and makes the dish kid-friendly.

 - I use jasmine rice.
 It’s my preferred rice, although it is traditionally made with long-grained rice.

 - I didn’t add as much cajun seasoning as I would have before we had kids.
 My husband and I sprinkled a little more to ours.

 - I think that using butter instead of oil makes it so much creamier.